shaurink98/shaurink98/README.md

 Hi there 🙋

-I'm Shaurin Karnik, a graduate student in Data Analytics Engineering at Northeastern University, USA.
+I'm Shaurin Karnik, a graduate student in Data Analytics Engineering at Northeastern University, Boston, USA.

 ✨About me in 30 Secs✨

-Pursuing a master's degree in Data Analytics.
+Pursuing Master of Science degree in Data Analytics.

 Data Analyst with 2 years of professional experience.

-Completed bachelor's in Information Technology
+Completed Bachelor of Engineering in Electronics and Telecommunication Engineering.

 💡 Core Competencies 💡

-Tools: SQL, Python, Tableau,Power BI
+Tools: Microsoft Office(Excel, Word, PowerPoint, Outlook), SQL, Python, Tableau, Power BI

 Skills: Data Cleaning and Wrangling, Data Visualisation, Data Analysis, Relational Databases, Dashboard Design and Development